Black Wings Has My Angel: Plot

-It is narrated in the first person by escaped convict "Tim Sunblade", who had been convicted of car theft.
-He is staying at a backwoods Louisiana motel after finishing up a four month stint working on a drilling rig on the Atchafalaya River, when he meets "Virginia", a call girl whom he hires for a night.
-After spending several days in the motel together, they head out West, with Tim thinking of when and how he is going to ditch her.
-Circumstances lead the couple, after trying to get away from each other, back together.
-The two duke it out to get Tim's money, which they have sewn into the panels of a pink girdle.
+The novel is narrated in the first person by escaped convict "Tim Sunblade", recently convicted of car theft.
+While staying at a backwoods Louisiana motel after finishing up a four-month stint working on a drilling rig on the Atchafalaya River, he meets "Virginia", a call girl whom he hires for a night.
+After spending several days in the motel together, the couple head west.
+Tim plans to abandon Virginia, but circumstances keep the couple together.
+The two scuffle over Tim's money, which they have sewn into the panels of a pink girdle.

-They settle into a love/hate relationship when Tim realizes that she might be the perfect person to help him pull off a heist.
-"The novel unfolds from here as the sort of love story in which either lover might turn in or murder the other at any moment until its last desperate pages."
-The two wind up in Colorado, where Tim discovers a part of Virginia's past and what she is running from in fleeing New York.
-He lets her in on his plans and they plot to rob an armored truck.
+They settle into a love/hate relationship after Tim realizes that Virginia might be able to help him pull off a heist that he had previously planned with a fellow inmate.
+They travel to Colorado, where Tim discovers that Virginia is fleeing a prostitution scandal involving politicians in New York.
+He informs her of his plans to rob an armored truck.

 They pretend to be a married couple and buy a house in a suburban part of Denver.
 Tim gets a job at a factory as a steel cutter.
-He does his homework on his off time, at a bank, watching the armored truck that rolls in and out of there.
-One night Tim and Virginia go to a massage parlor, where an old friend Mamie, calls her "Jennie" and talks about how she was a debutante and came from a good family.
+He does research for the heist in his spare time, closely observing the schedule of a particular armored truck.
+One night Tim and Virginia go to a massage parlor, where Virginia's old friend Mamie calls "Jennie" and talks about how she was a debutante and came from a good family.

 After spending weeks waiting for the right opportunity, the couple practice the heist.
 Tim has studied the armored truck and knows its schedule: the stops it makes, how long the driver and "custodian" (the inside guard) take at each location, and when the truck is most vulnerable to robbery.
-He eventually steals the truck, killing the custodian, who had sat in back with the money.
-He takes off while the driver is inside the building and finds Virginia.
-He drives the truck inside a large trailer they have custom built for the job, using steel from his job.
-While she drives, towing the trailer, he counts the haul, $89,000.
+Tim eventually steals the truck and fatally stabs the custodian, who had been sitting with the money.
+Tim steals the truck while its driver is still inside the building and finds Virginia.
+He drives the truck inside a large trailer they have custom-built for the job.
+While Virginia drives their car, towing the trailer, Tim counts the money, totalling $89,000.
 They reach Cripple Creek, a secluded place in the woods where they had previously stayed.
-They push the armored truck—with the custodian's body still inside—and its trailer into a nearly bottomless mineshaft to hide them.
-Tim reveals that his account is his confession, as he's writing it in his prison cell.
+They push the trailer, with the armored truck and the custodian's body still inside, into a deep, water-filed mine shaft.
+Virginia nearly knocks Tim into the shaft while reversing the car.
+In the present day, Tim reveals that this account is a confession that he's writing from his prison cell.